 In our Americas Wholesale segment, we sell our products through wholesale channels throughout the Americas and to third-party distributors based in Central and South America as well as licensed retail locations operated by our wholesale partners.
 Our Americas Wholesale business generally experiences stronger performance from July through November.
-Our Americas Wholesale customers consist primarily of better department stores, select specialty retailers, upscale boutiques as well as select off-price retailers.
-Our products were sold to consumers through approximately 1,450 and 1,350 major doors in the Americas, as well as through our customers' e-commerce sites, as of January 29, 2022 and January 30, 2021, respectively.
-As of January 29, 2022, these locations included approximately 750 shop-in-shops, a designated selling area within a department store offering a wide array of our products and incorporates GUESS? signage and fixture designs.
+Our Americas Wholesale customers consist primarily of department stores, select specialty retailers, upscale boutiques as well as select off-price retailers.
+Our products were sold to consumers through approximately 1,450 major doors in the Americas, as well as through our customers' ecommerce sites, as of both January 28, 2023 and January 29, 2022.
+As of January 28, 2023, these locations included approximately 700 "shop-in-shops"-designated selling areas within a department store-offering a wide array of our products and incorporating GUESS? signage and fixture designs.
 These shop-in-shops, managed by the department stores, allow us to reinforce the GUESS? brand image with our customers.
-Many department stores have more than one shop-in-shop, with each one featuring women's, men's or kids' apparel and handbags.
+Many department stores have more than one shop-in-shop, with each one featuring women's, men's or kids' apparel or handbags.
 We also sell product to licensed retail stores and concessions operated by certain wholesale customers.
-As of January 29, 2022, we had 34 licensed retail stores in the Americas, all of which were located in Central and South America.
-This store count does not include one concession that was operated by one of our partners in the U.S.
+As of January 28, 2023, we had 34 licensed retail stores in the Americas, all of which were located in Central and South America.

 Our Americas Wholesale merchandising strategy is to focus on trend-right products supported by key fashion basics.
 We have sales representatives in New York, Los Angeles, Toronto, Montreal, Mexico City and Vancouver who coordinate with customers to determine the inventory level and product mix that should be carried in each store.
 Additionally, we use merchandise coordinators who work with the stores to ensure that our products are displayed appropriately.
-During fiscal 2022, our two largest wholesale customers accounted for a total of approximately 3.9% of our consolidated net revenue.
+During fiscal 2023, our two largest wholesale customers accounted for a total of approximately 3% of our consolidated net revenue.